stratapp-ai/stratapp-ai.github.io/_blog/how-many-okrs-should-we-set-each-month-or-quarter.md

 For less than 100 employees, we recommend no more than 1 or 2 OKR objectives per quarter.

 For each grouping of 500 employees above that, we recommend 2 to 4 OKR objectives per quarter.

+### rolling out OKRs org-wide

+If you decide to rollout OKRs to every employee, you can do that easily in #stratapp because:

+* OKRs can be organized around your org design - then filtered by org design, your teams, you and status
+* Key Results can be cascaded down to multiple levels, with the progress automatically rolling up to calculate the progress at each level
+* OKRs can align to any level of your strategy tree, or be standalone
+* OKR execution takes place in the same workspace - so you can get it done and leaders can support their teams with encouragement, feedback and removing blockers

+Before you do this, please read [top 5 don'ts on OKRs](https://stratappsaas.com/blog/top-5-don'ts-on-OKRs/ "top 5 don'ts on OKRs").

 ## why so few OKR objectives?